usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 The following UForge features are not supported with Windows Appliances:

-	* Package selection at the OS level (however, users can add software via MySoftware or Projects.
-See the UForge User Guide.)
+	* Package selection at the OS level (however, users can add software via MySoftware or Projects)
 	* UForge Studio
 	* Windows migration possible as blackbox only